shubhammca88/kubestarter-2025/Cluster/EKS-cluster/aws-cli-commands.md

 # To see all configured profiles, run
 aws configure list-profiles

+# Show the AWS account ID, user ARN, and IAM role associated with your credentials.
+aws sts get-caller-identity

 # manually inspect the credentials stored in the AWS configuration files
 cat ~/.aws/credentials
+cat ~/.aws/config

 # Get help for any AWS command
 aws help